-The FTS 362X-2 and FTS 363X-2 LED Lighting Systems have been designed for long life, reducing the need for service.
+The FTS 362X and FTS 363X LED Lighting Systems have been designed for long life, reducing the need for service.
 In the event that service is required, the need for climbing is reduced by locating all drive and control electronics on the ground.
 Ease of installation and service is enhanced by simple wiring, setup, and diagnostics.
 Increased safety is provided with operating voltages of less than 200VDC.

-Each Lighting System consists of one controller and one or more flashheads and its associated power converter.
-Each flashhead requires its own power converter.
+Each Lighting System consists of one Controller and one or more Flashheads and its associated Power Converter.
+Each Flashhead requires its own Power Converter.

-The light source for the flashhead is comprised of Light Emitting Diodes

-(LEDS).
-All drive and control electronics are located in the power converter which may be located on the ground (up to 550 ft flashhead cable length), minimizing the need for climbing during maintenance cycles or for repair.
-The power converter provides controlled drive currents to the flashhead for proper light output.
+The light source for the flashhead is comprised of Light Emitting Diodes (LEDS).
+All drive and control electronics are located in the Power Converter which may be located on the ground (up to 800 ft Flashhead cable length), minimizing the need for climbing during maintenance cycles or for repair.
+The Flashhead consists of three LED layers.
+The top and bottom layers output white light for day and white night operation (L-865).
+The middle layer outputs red light for red night operation (L-864).
+The Power Converter provides controlled drive currents to the Flashhead for proper light output.

-The controller provides overall system control including mode control. synchronization of power multiple converters, and alarm collection and notification.
-Additionally, for Dual Lighting Systems, the controller provides L-810 marker control and monitoring.
-Communication between the controller and power converter(s) is via RS-485, providing robust and highly reliable communication.
-Both the controller and power converter operate between the ranges of 120-240 VAC 50/60 Hz with no modifications necessary to the input power modules.
-The FTS 36XX-2 systems are not phase sensitive relative to the input power.
+The Controller provides overall system control including mode control. synchronization of multiple Power Converters, and alarm collection and notification.
+Additionally, for Dual Lighting Systems, the Controller provides L-810 Marker control and monitoring.
+Communication between the Controller and Power Converter(s) is via RS-485, providing robust and highly reliable communication.
+Both the Controller and Power Converters operate between the ranges of 120-240 VAC 50/60 Hz with no modifications necessary to the input power modules.
+The FTS 36XX systems are not phase sensitive relative to the input power.
 Any circuit breaker in the electrical distribution panel may be utilized on each power converter or controller.